aprilandjan/lerna-electron-react-typescript-boilerplate/README.md

 root
 ├── app-main          # main process source codes
-├── app-renderer      # renderer process source codes └── app-common-utils  # some commonly used codes
+├── app-renderer      # renderer process source codes └── app-common        # some commonly used codes
 ```

 That's why in this boilerplate we use [Lerna](https://github.com/lerna/lerna) to help managing such a `monorepo` structure.